 Student progress will be monitored through progress monitoring data, assessment data, and benchmark data.
 Monthly data chats will be held to review formative and cumulative student assessment data.
+The TOWRE2 may be administered for diagnostic purposes to help ensure interventions are aligned to student need.

-Grades 9-12 Decision Tree Tier 1 (Core) Only
+Grades 9-12 Decision Tree

+Tier 1 (Core) Only

+Beginning of Year Data

 Students must meet the following criteria at the beginning of the school year:

-Prior year FAST ELA Reading PM 3: 25th percentile or above OR current FAST PM 1: 25th percentile or above
+Prior year FAST ELA Reading PM 3: Level 3 or above AND

+Current FAST PM 1: 25 th percentile or above

 List performance criteria that indicate Tier 1 is sufficient for at least 80% of students.

-FAST ELA Reading is 25th percentile or above
+Performance criteria may include: 80% of students scoring Level 3 or above on FAST PM 3; 80% of students showing mastery of grade level benchmarks according to StudySync assessments.